MohamedSabith97/Functional-Doc_HRM/New_Format.md

 <br>

 - ### **Newly Requested Reissue**

-    - New required request is initiated from case and task management. that cases refer to newly required stage to process the request.
+    - New request is initiated from case and task management. that cases refer to newly required stage to process the request.

        - *Request Creation for reissue*